 - Drug misusers being admitted to and discharged from hospital.

-- Drug misusers with a dual diagnosis (with a distinct mental health problem as a separate diagnosis).
+- Drug misusers with a dual diagnosis (with a co-existent mental health problem as a separate diagnosis).

 - Drug misusers in the criminal justice system.